MrHaribo/mrharibo.github.io/usermanagement/index.md

 > Notice that choosing the acrifactId "Account" results in the Service projects: Account, AccountService, and AccountDB.
 The Account project it self is not used for anything but is required for the Maven project Hierarchy.

 Build and Run the AccountDB as a *Service Container*.
-Also start the AccountService project either native or as a container.
+Also start the AccountService project either *Native* or as a *Service Container*.

+## Test Client

+If all the services are running you are finally ready to connect to the MicroNet application using a client.
+Add the **mn-archetype-testclient** archetype to wour game workspace.
+The test client is a native Java application providing a little console style UI.
+To start the TestClient right click the MyGame.TestClient.TestClient.java in the *src/main/java* directory and click *Run/Debug As -> Java Application*.

+If everything went well you can register and login at this point...
+You are online!